This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you might like

-If you have made my Pistachio Cream recipe or bought a large jar, you can use it in pistachio cream French toast and pistachio croissants.
+If you have made my Pistachio Cream recipe or bought a large jar, you can use it in pistachio cream French toast, pistachio croissants and of course, my Dubai chocolate & strawberry dessert.
 If you love pistachio in a savoury way, try my Pistachio Pesto.
 When stirred into spaghetti, the Italians call it Spaghetti Al Pesto Pistacchio.
-It's a level up from regular basil pesto and I'd highly recommend it.
+It’s a level up from regular basil pesto and I’d highly recommend it.

 Pistachio Tiramisu